 For example, the risk for diabetes in cats increases by four times when your cat is classed as obese.
 And if that wasn’t enough motivation to keep the weight off your pet, obesity often also brings with it a plethora of related conditions.

 Health problems as a result of pet obesity can include joint and ligament problems, lack of energy, difficulties with breathing, heart and lung problems, high blood pressure, and a generally lower quality of life.
-Read about hip dysplasia in dogs and IVDD in Dachshunds (and other breeds) to discover ways to safeguard pets from obesity-related joint and ligament problems.
+Of course, diabetes in dogs is a big one.

 signs of diabetes in dogs show as low energy in this pup